Want to learn how to optimize your site with WordPress SEO but don’t know how to get started?

 As you scroll down, edit your title, description, and media.
 We recommend using relevant keywords and alt text to optimize the post.

-We hope this article helped you understand what WordPress SEO is and how to get started.
-Make sure to follow every step, and your WordPress SEO will be optimized in no time!
-You may also want to check out our ultimate link building guide, or see our expert pick of the best WordPress themes for SEO.
+We hope this article helped you understand WordPress SEO and how to get started.
+Make sure to follow every step, and your WordPress SEO will be optimized quickly!
+You may also want to check out our ultimate link building guide, or see our WordPress SEO tips for beginners.
 These are resources that will help further boost your WordPress SEO.

 If you enjoyed this article, we recommend that you subscribe to our YouTube Channel.
 You’ll find many helpful tutorials there.
 You can also follow us on Twitter, LinkedIn, or Facebook to stay in the loop.